awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.1.1.3, March 23, 2023 =
+* Improvement: The orders list table in the admin now sorts orders by date as the default.
+* Improvement: Removed unnecessary options in the onboarding wizard.
+* Improvement - Stripe: Store owners can now [control which payment methods to accept within their Stripe account](https://easydigitaldownloads.com/docs/stripe/#how-to-manage-payment-methods).
+* Improvement - Stripe: We've added a better explanation for the Restrict Stripe Assets setting.
+* Change: Translations are now always managed by WordPress.org.
+* Fix: Existing tables might not have been updated correctly.
+* Fix: Attempting to update the default email address from the profile editor could fail in some circumstances.

 = 3.1.1.2, March 17, 2023 =
 * Improvement: The order details screen in the admin has been updated to use the Currency class to be consistent with customer receipts.